How to Get Rid of Dog Smell & Eliminate Dog Odor

 Just a Dirty Dog

-Sometimes there is no other explanation for your dog’s outrageous odor than the pure, simple fact that he’s just dirty.
-Whether he’s been playing outside all day, rolled in something horrible or swam in a murky lake, your dog just stinks because he needs a bath.
+Sometimes there is no other explanation for your dog's outrageous odor than the pure, simple fact that he's just dirty.
+Whether he's played outside all day, rolled in something horrible or swam in a murky lake, your dog might just stink because he needs a bath.
 If giving Poochy a bath doesn't help your smelly dog, it's time to dig deeper.

-A dog’s flatulence is no joke.
-Every dog owner has experienced that out-of-this-world smell that has you wondering what your dog’s been eating.
-Your dog’s nasty stench could be from a bad gas problem.
+Woof!
+A dog's flatulence is no joke — the smell can be pretty ruff.
+Every dog owner has experienced that out-of-this-world smell that has you wondering what your dog's been eating.
+Your dog's nasty stench could be from a bad gas problem.

 If your dog has occasional gas, he most likely just ate something that didn't agree with him.
 But if the stinky dog farts are consistent, you might want to try switching out his food.
 And continual bad gas accompanied by diarrhea and vomiting calls for a trip to the vet.

-Sometimes, your smelly dog could be a sign of an underlying health condition.
+If your dog stinks no matter what you do, it could be a sign of an underlying health condition.
+If that's the case, it may be impossible to eliminate dog odor until the root cause is addressed.
 There are several different diseases and infections that could cause an unpleasant smell, such as:

 - Dental Issues